Lundstrong/Typescript-Definitions/README.md

 ## Versions

 Versions will not match the version of the repos this module supports.
-In the package.json, it is suggested to set the version to `"*"`, because that will match the latest versino of the Roblox Module.
+In the package.json, it is suggested to set the version to `"*"`, because that will match the latest version of the product(s).

 ## Gotchas
 The only 'gotcha' there is with this library, is that you DO NOT give order a type.
 The compiler will automatically give it the order type because of how the definitions were wrote.